 - Your legs get pins and needles or feel numb often.

-- Your feet or calves are swollen on a daily basis.
+- Your feet or calves are swollen daily.

 - You do not have enough blood flowing in your feet.

 - You are susceptible to blood clots.

 - Your feet or lower legs feel very stiff and sore.